joseph-bautista/todolist-graphql/README.md

-# cmtodolist
+# To Do List App
-A take home exam for Codemode Application
+A simple to do list app for me to learn GraphQL

 Steps in setting up on your local machine:
 1. Open the terminal and run "git clone https://github.com/joseph-bautista/cmtodolist.git"